-The Commission funds the Australian Society for Antimicrobials, to coordinate AGAR and to analyse and report on the data submitted by participating laboratories.
+The Australian Society for Antimicrobials coordinates AGAR to collect, analyse and report on the data submitted by participating laboratories.

 Laboratories participate in the AGAR surveys by providing laboratory data and isolates to the AGAR coordinating laboratories.
 These AGAR laboratories collate the data, undertake molecular testing on isolates and prepare reports for the following three programs: